KwabenaSark/Fianance-Tracker-with-A.I/README.md

 # Business Finance Tracker with A.I

-Build A MERN Finance App with A.I integration.
+Built A MERN Finance App with A.I integration.